 The Lenovo IdeaPad Flex 5 is decent for media viewing.
 It's very portable, and you can flip the touch-capable screen all the way around to use it as a tablet.
 The battery lasts long enough to get you through a few feature-length films.
 Although the speakers don't get very loud, they sound good overall.
 However, the screen looks washed out because of its narrow color gamut, and it's hard to watch content in very well-lit environments because it doesn't get very bright.

-The Lenovo IdeaPad Flex 5 is satisfactory as a workstation.
-Our model with the Ryzen 5 4500U CPU and 16GB of memory is good for multitasking and can run most applications smoothly.
-Also, it doesn't lose performance over extended periods under load.
-The NVMe SSD is amazingly fast, so large files transfer very quickly.
+The Lenovo IdeaPad Flex 5 is okay as a workstation.
+It's only available with low-power CPUs and GPUs that aren't powerful enough to handle demanding tasks like video editing or 3D graphics.
+On the bright side, it doesn't lose performance over extended periods under load, and it has a fast NVMe SSD, so large files transfer very quickly.
 There's a good selection of ports, including HDMI and USB, for an external monitor and peripherals.

 The Lenovo IdeaPad Flex 5 is decent for business use.
 The laptop's build quality feels satisfactory, with a lightweight and portable frame, and the battery lasts a full workday.
-The keyboard feels great to type on even over long periods, while the plastic touchpad is reasonably sized.
+The keyboard feels great to type on, even over long periods, while the plastic touchpad is reasonably sized.
 While the CPUs in the lower-end models are powerful enough to make web browsing and word processing smooth and responsive, they aren't suited for heavier multitasking.
 Unfortunately, the built-in webcam and microphone are mediocre for video calls.

-Our display and performance results are only valid for the configuration that we tested.
+Our display and performance results are only valid for the configuration we tested.
 If you come across a different configuration option not listed above, or you have a similar IdeaPad Flex 5 that doesn't correspond to our review, let us know, and we'll update it.
 Some tests, like black uniformity and color accuracy, may vary between individual units.